Capsular Contracture Treatment

 A membrane or capsule forms around any implant or foreign body that is placed in the human body.
 This is a normal part of the healing process as the body attempts to isolate foreign objects, it creates a barrier of tissue around them.
 For breast implants, this capsule of tissue keeps the implants isolated in the space where the surgeon placed them at surgery.

-Capsular contracture occurs when this capsule of tissue becomes unusually thickened and contracts around the implant causing the implant to ride up superiorly and feel hard.
+Symptoms of capsular contracture occur when this capsule of tissue becomes unusually thickened and contracts around the implant causing the implant to ride up superiorly and feel hard.
 The implant itself is not changed but it is being circumferentially compressed so it feels firm and may become fixed to the chest wall.

 Grades of Capsular Contracture Severity